 Divide the dough into two portions, which can either be prepared or stored in the refrigerator for up to five days.
 While it is ready to be baked immediately, your crust will be higher and fluffier if the dough is stored in the refrigerator for at least 24 hours.
 When ready to bake, lightly cover your baking surface with flour and stretch the dough into rounds.

 For a quick and easy pizza sauce, drain the tomatoes in a mesh sieve and break them up with your fingers.
 Add salt, and blend until smooth.
 Exclude or add the drained tomato juice as needed in order to reach the correct consistency.

 Remove mozzarella medallions from the packing liquid and place them between several sheets of paper towels in order to remove excess liquid.
 Spread tomato sauce over the dough rounds, placing on mozzarella and basil leaves.

-Place your rounds on oven-safe parchment paper and transfer them onto the pizza stones.
+Place your rounds on oven-safe parchment paper and transfer onto the pizza stone.